 Find medications to treat endometriosis

 Our Austin endometriosis doctors are experts in diagnosing and treating this frustrating and often-painful condition.
-Medications used to treat endometriosis can help many women find relief from symptoms such as heavy periods and pain.
-In some cases, medications alone can resolve the condition and a woman will not need surgery.
+Medications used to treat endometriosis can help many women find relief from symptoms such as severe uterine cramping, pain with intercourse and generalized pelvic pain.
+Although many physicians believe that endometriosis should be treated surgically, in some cases, medications alone can resolve the condition so that surgery may not be necessary.

 Understanding medications to treat endometriosis

+Endometriosis is basically normal uterine lining tissue located anywhere outside the uterus.
+Every month, these abnormally located cells cycle and bleed – just like the normal uterine lining cells.
 Medications to treat endometriosis include supplemental hormones, which may be able to reduce or eliminate the pain of the condition.
-A woman’s endometrial implants thicken and then bleed in response to the rising and falling hormone levels during her menstrual cycle.
-Our Austin endometriosis doctors may prescribe hormone medications to slow endometrial tissue growth and prevent new endometrial implants.
+Our Austin endometriosis doctors may prescribe hormone medications to slow, or even reverse, endometrial tissue growth and prevent new endometrial implants from forming.

 Some common medications to treat endometriosis include:

-- Birth control pills can help control a woman’s hormones, improve endometriosis symptoms and pain, and give her a shorter, lighter period.
+- Birth control pills, which can help control a woman’s hormones, improve endometriosis symptoms and pain, and give her a shorter, lighter period.
 Progestin-only contraceptives can also stop a woman’s period and prevent the growth of endometrial implants, which can relieve endometriosis symptoms.

-Medications to treat endometriosis are not a permanent solution, and a woman’s symptoms can return if she stops taking the drugs.
-However, hormone medications can help some women manage their symptoms.
+Medications to treat endometriosis are not a permanent solution, and a woman’s symptoms frequently return if she stops taking the drugs.
+However, hormone medications can help some women manage their symptoms, occasionally for many years.

 Options other than medications to treat endometriosis

-In some cases, our Austin endometriosis doctors may recommend surgery to help women overcome the condition, especially if a woman has severe symptoms or wants to become pregnant.
+In some cases, our Austin endometriosis doctors may recommend surgery to help women overcome the condition, especially if a woman has severe symptoms or wants to become pregnant in the near future.

-All of our Austin endometriosis doctors are highly trained surgeons with years of experience using laparoscopic surgery to remove endometrial implants while preserving a woman’s uterus and ovaries.
+All of our Austin endometriosis doctors are highly trained surgeons with years of experience using laparoscopic surgery to remove endometrial implants while preserving a woman’s uterus, Fallopian tubes and ovaries.
 This minimally invasive surgery can relieve endometriosis pain and restore fertility.

 Laparoscopic endometriosis surgery involves two basic steps:

-- The endometriosis surgeon must first use endometriosis laparoscopic diagnosis to confirm the presence of the condition.
-The patient is under general anesthesia while the surgeon makes a small incision in the patient’s belly button to insert a laparoscope (a thin, lighted instrument) and view the pelvic organs.
+- The endometriosis surgeon must first perform a laparoscopy to diagnosis endometriosis.
+This procedure is performed under general anesthesia, and involves the surgeon making a small incision in the patient’s belly button through which he or she inserts a laparoscope (a thin, lighted instrument) to view the pelvic organs.

-- During the diagnostic procedure, the surgeon can also treat the endometriosis.
-Through one or two more tiny incisions, the surgeon will insert additional surgical tools to treat the condition and remove scar tissue.
+- Once a diagnosis of endometriosis has been made, the surgeon can then proceed to treat the endometriosis.
+Through one or two more tiny incisions, the surgeon will insert additional surgical tools to destroy endometriosis implants and remove scar tissue, if necessary.

-Contact us to schedule an appointment with our Austin endometriosis doctors to learn more about medications to treat endometriosis and minimally invasive surgical options.
+Contact us to schedule an appointment with our Austin endometriosis doctors to learn more about medications to treat endometriosis, including minimally invasive surgical options.
 Treatment can relieve your symptoms and restore your fertility.